Alice Paul: 1913 Woman Suffrage Procession

 On the event day, the procession proceeded along Paul's desired route.
 The event, which was led by notable labor lawyer Inez Milholland dressed in white and riding a horse, was described by the New York Times as "one of the most impressively beautiful spectacles ever staged in this country".
 Multiple bands, banners, squadrons, chariots, and floats were also displayed in the parade representing all women's lives.
 One of the most notable sights was the lead banner in the parade which declared, "We Demand an Amendment to the United States Constitution Enfranchising the Women of the Country."
 Some participating groups and leaders, however, wanted black and white women's organizations and state delegations to be segregated; after much discussion, NAWSA decided black women could march where they wished.
 Still, Ida B. Wells was asked not to march with the Illinois delegation; ultimately, she joined the Chicago group and continued the march with the state delegation.

 Over half a million people came to view the parade.
 With insufficient police protection, the situation soon devolved into a near-riot, with onlookers pressing so close to the women that they could not proceed.
 Police largely did nothing to protect the women from rioters.
-A senator who participated in the march later testified that he personally took the badge numbers of 22 officers who had stood idle, including 2 sergeants.
-Eventually, the Massachusetts and Pennsylvania national guards stepped in, and students from the Maryland Agricultural College provided a human barrier to help the women pass.
+A senator who participated in the march later testified that he personally took the badge numbers of 22 officers who had stood idle, including two sergeants.
+Eventually, members of the Massachusetts and Pennsylvania National Guard intervened, and students from the Maryland Agricultural College provided a human barrier to help the women pass.
 Some accounts even describe Boy Scouts as stepping in and providing first aid to the injured.
 The incident mobilized public dialogue about the police response to the women's demonstration, producing greater awareness and sympathy for NAWSA.